LimitlessNd/A1.1/README.md

 - HTTP request: `POST /api/register` with user info.

 ### Server
-- Validates required fields.
+- The server then validates required fields.
-- Checks for duplicate username/email.
+- Checks for duplicate username/email, if there is an error in any field there will be an error that is shown onscreen.
-- Adds new user to the server’s in-memory `users` array.
+- Adds new user to the server’s memory `users` array.
-- Returns a success message with the newly created user.
+- Returns a success message which can then be used to log into their new account.

 ### Client UI Update
 - Displays a **success message** if registration succeeds.
-- Navigates user to the **login page**.
+- Will show a login button when account has been created which takes them to the **login page**.
-- Displays **error messages** if registration fails.
+- If any error in creation an **error messages**  will displays.

 ---